VviGit/7JX4uuZNeB/readme.md

 ## Setting up the cluster

-To create your fist Aiven kafka cluster using the web console, start by going to your Aiven project home page at https://console.aiven.io/
+To create your first Aiven kafka cluster using the web console, start by going to your Aiven project home page at https://console.aiven.io/

 ![homepage](img/homepage.png "Home Page")